Menopause Weight Gain? Inflammation May Be The Culprit

 2. Cut Back Or Eliminate Inflammatory Foods

-An anti-inflammatory diet, like the Galveston Diet, limits foods that cause inflammation.
+An anti-inflammatory nutrition plan as outlined in The Galveston Diet book and online Enhanced Program, limits foods that cause inflammation.

 Inflammatory foods include processed meats and trans fats, such as margarine, corn oil, high fructose corn syrup, deep-fried foods, artificial colors, artificial flavors, and most processed foods.